clymbouris/pomodoro/README.md

 - `css/main.css`
 - `js/main.css`.

-JavaScript and CSS files created inside `js/` and `css/` will be concatenated and optimized as well.
+Additional JavaScript and CSS files created inside `js/` and `css/` respectively will be concatenated and optimized as well.
 All optimized files will be copied to the `/build` directory.
 ```
-project_name development
+my_project
 |- src
   index.html
   |- components